 In addition to the information in this Handbook, all three Trusts have websites where you can get further information on the hospitals, pharmacy departments and services as well as information on the JPB course on the UCL website.
-Each year usually in January/February an open day is held where you can come and talk to the STEP leads, the programme director and STEP pharmacists.
-This may be a virtual event rather than a face-to-face event.
+Each year usually in January/February a virtual open evening is held where you will hear from and ask questions of the STEP pharmacists, STEP leads and the programme coordinator.

-6. I'm a preregistration pharmacist, can I apply?
+6. I'm a Trainee pharmacist, can I apply?